SilkRose/Pony/stories/whispers-and-wishes/whispers-and-wishes.md

 "Thank you, I'm glad too."

-I see Pinkie's silhouette rise up, and she uses my hand to pull me up with her.
+I see Pinkie's silhouette rise, and she uses my hand to pull me up with her.

 Moments later, I'm wrapped in a tight Pinkie Pie hug.
 I return the hug and sink into it.